brendantipp/sem2_prog_data_analysis_assignment/README.md

 1. Explain the overall purpose of the numpy.random package
 2. Explain the use of the "simple random data" and "Permutations" functions
-3. Explain the use and purpose of at least five "Distribution" fucntions
+3. Explain the use and purpose of at least five "Distribution" functions
 4. Explain the use of seeds in generating pseudorandom numbers

 Please note: My initial project plan for this assignment along with references and research links used can be found at the end of this README